dpersing/ada-a11y-intro/a11y-presentation.md

 ## Why Be Accessible?

-(Besides being the right thing to do, of course.)

-* The population of people using the web is aging
 * The web is an equalizing force in people's ability to get things done on a daily basis
-* Accessible websites typically are SEO-friendly websites
+* Accessible websites typically are search engine-friendly websites
 * Accessible websites typically work well on mobile and tablet devices
-* It's easier than it sounds
+* It's easier than it sounds!

 ## Major Use Cases